 5214 WO22 Coupe.
 Original engine 20-1039.
 Probably 53 registration.
 Factory records say heavy duty stabilizer, windshield washer, hood straps.
 And brake air scoops.
 A forty gallon gas tank is mentioned in several places.
-The car was ordered by Antonio Chopitea of Lima, Peru, and was delivered to Cerei, S.A.
-(Inc.), presumably his company.
+The car was ordered by Antonio Chopitea of Lima, Peru, but was delivered to Cerei, S.A.
+(Inc.), presumably his company (wrong).
 Queries to Peru have received no response.
+Incorrect info - car went to Olle Nicanor, Cerei S.A., Bage, Rio Grande do Sul, Brazil.